After the arrest, booking, and initial bail phases of the criminal process,

 No contest (“nolo contendere”) – A no contest plea means that the defendant is not admitting guilt,

-if the defendant pleaded guilty.
+similar to pleading guilty.
 The benefits of pleading no contest include

 not making the facts of the case public and ensuring that the plea cannot